The history of Black History Month

 Black History Month is a celebration that many African-Americans take part in.
 It highlights the difficulties as well as the triumphs that the black community has faced throughout America’s history.
 The origins of this national event date all the way back to 1915, 50 years after the abolition of slavery.

-Carter G. Woodson earned a master’s degree at the University of Chicago as well as a PhD from Harvard.
-During his time in school, he felt as if black people were underrepresented in schools.
-Because of this, Woodson founded the Association for the Study of Nefro Life and History, which is now known as the Association for the Study of African Life and History (ASALH).
+Carter G. Woodson earned a master’s degree at the University of Chicago as well as a Ph.D. from Harvard.
+During his time in school, he felt as if Black people were underrepresented in schools.
+Because of this, Woodson founded the Association for the Study of Negro Life and History, which is now known as the Association for the Study of African Life and History (ASALH).
 The organization promoted a “Negro History Week” which aimed to promote the study of black accomplishments throughout American History.

 Even though this movement was a large push in American schools, black history still wasn’t taught very much.
 There were only a few individuals mentioned, such as Nat Turner, who led a revolt against white people and killed 60 of them.
 Another individual mentioned was “Madame” C.J.
 Walker who created a hair conditioner for black women in 1905.